cuhksam/emnlp2019.github.io/_pages/calls/submission.md

 ## Demo paper submissions

 Concurrent posting of demo submissions to arXiv is admissible.
-Accordingly, the anonymity period of long and short papers is of no relevance for demo submissions.
+Accordingly, the anonymity period of long and short papers is of no relevance to demo submissions.

 ## Abstract submissions